txtatech/d2r-handler/README.md

 **Usage:**

-Launch D2R-Handler.bat and select and option.
+Launch D2R-Handler.bat and select an option.

 **Notes:**